 Awarded with the green star because of its nature friendly policies, this hotel offers a decent accommodation in Bursa.

-Historical Places to Visit in Bursa by Serhat Engul
+Things to Do in Bursa 2022 by Serhat Engul